 There are not many diets that can claim to have all the health benefits of the keto diet, and it’s good to see the claims backed up by countless studies run by the most distinguished scientists in the field of nutritional science.

 This is a diet that deserves it’s popularity, and there are encouraging signs that it will play an ever-increasing role in preventative medicine.

-Disclaimer: the information in this article is not medical advice, please consult your doctor before making big diet or lifestyle changes.
-This is particularly important if you have a disease that can be modified by the keto diet such as diabetes, epilepsy or cancer, or if you’re on medication.
+Disclaimer: the information in this article is not medical advice; please consult your doctor before making big diet or lifestyle changes.
+This is particularly important if you have a disease that can be modified by the keto diet.
+This includes diseases such as diabetes, epilepsy or cancer.
+Consult your doctor if you’re on medication.